 What to Consider When Booking a Liveaboard Diving Trip

-If you’re thinking of booking your first liveaboard trip, like any other vacation, there’s plenty that you need to consider before you go.
+If you’re a beginner thinking of booking your first liveaboard trip, like any other vacation, there’s plenty that you need to consider before you go.
 Careful planning and realistic expectations will help you make the most of whatever destination and itinerary you choose.

-What is a Diving Liveaboard
+What is Liveaboard Diving

 A liveaboard is a boat that can accommodate scuba divers out at sea.
 Think of it as a floating dive centre with everything you need on board to do recreational diving on demand.

 Liveaboards are equipped to be out at sea for several days, sometimes weeks, on any given trip.
 That’s why they are the preferred option for hard-to-reach dive sites.
-These vessels are also referred to as dive safaris, dive charters or dive cruises.
+These liveaboard boats are also referred to as dive safaris, dive charters or dive cruises.
 So don’t get confused as they are one and the same.

 How to Choose the Right Liveaboard Boat